Grassy Place, Newfoundland and Labrador (Photo by NCC)

 While NCC does its best to monitor all of our nature reserves regularly, we sometimes recruit property stewards from the local community to be our eyes and ears on the ground.
 Property stewards can help by keeping a watchful eye on our nature reserves.
 This includes monitoring species and reporting issues, such as illegal wood harvesting or vandalism.
 Monitoring helps inform NCC’s ongoing property management and ensures that we are doing all that we can to conserve the ecological integrity of our lands.

 NCC is in the process of developing a more robust volunteer program across the Atlantic Region.
-To learn more or get involved, contact Courtney at 1-877-231-4400.
+To learn more or get involved, contact Claire Ferguson at 506-300-5726.